metafates/nt/README.md

 $ nt set magic 'https://www.youtube.com/watch?v=dQw4w9WgXcQ'
 'magic' set to 'https://www.youtube.com/watch?v=dQw4w9WgXcQ'

-# if not value is given, the value is read from the clipboard
+# if no value is given, the value is read from the clipboard
 $ nt set num
-'num' set to contents from clipboard
+'num' set to contents from the clipboard

 $ nt get num
 1